programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 - A GitHub page (recommended if deploying).

-To deploy your page so that everybody can access it, you can use GitHub.
-You get one free page per account, ie my page at https://github.com/tosca-har/tosca-har.github.io, results in a website at https://tosca-har.github.io/.
+To deploy your page so that everybody can access it, you can use [GitHub Pages](https://pages.github.com).
+You get one free page per GitHub account, ie my page at https://github.com/tosca-har/tosca-har.github.io, results in a website at https://tosca-har.github.io/.
 Alternatively you can deploy your site using a free service such as [Vercel](https://vercel.com/).
-To deploy code, follow the instructions on GitHub or Vercel.
+To deploy code, follow the instructions on [GitHub Pages](https://pages.github.com) or [Vercel](https://vercel.com/).

 - The three.js library.